BorysLevytskyi/DeclarativeUnitTesting/Article.md

 * Use domain language to express preconditions and expectations.
 * Use correct and consistent entities in tests the same way they are used in production scenarios.

 Code should communicate business rules.
 The same goes for unit tests.
-If application code is messy and primitive-obsessed you can beging fixing it with unit tests that use domain language.
+If application code is messy and primitive-obsessed you can begin fixing it with unit tests that use domain language.
 The tests then can become a foundation for a successful refactoring.